wooden garden panelspacerWilly the Garden GnomespacerThe Garden Helper logo

 Plant your seeds 1/8" deep in light, well-drained soil.

-These plants will not flower until the following year.
+However, plants grown from cuttings will not flower until the following year.

 Dividing your Dianthus plant has the additional benefit of rejuvenating older, non productive clumps.